 Now, perhaps more than ever, we are more aware of our digital footprint.
 We know that we’re leaving a lot of information online and that this information is going to be analyzed to build up an online profile detailing our interests and habits.
 But like finding someone digging in our trash can, even though we’re ‘throwing the information out’ we’re still annoyed to know that someone is looking at it.

 When you’re looking at your competitors it’s best to keep that in mind.
 Looking at a company’s website, and pricing page is very different from pretending to be a client and taking a meeting with them to get an idea of their pricing structure.
 In theory, if you want to understand your competition there is no limit as to how far you can go.
 From purchasing a competitor’s product or service to see how it performs to trying to steal a client list when posing as a potential new hire.
 However, the latter clearly falls under the remit of industrial espionage and while obviously ethically wrong, can also be illegal.

 As with white and grey hat SEO, you have to draw your own line on what is, or isn’t ethical.
 But we think if you find yourself trying to tape a shredded document back together you’ve probably gone too far.

 Regardless of if you have heard the term ‘Competitive Intelligence’ before you have probably carried out some kind of analysis on your rivals.
 CI provides a framework that helps you build a picture of what is going on in the mind of your competition and then focus on the gaps you can exploit with your own business.

-Whether you’re thinking of digging into your competition on your own, or if you’re thinking of hiring an agency to do it [Link to our outsourcing article], you need to know what everyone else is doing to drive your business forward.
+Whether you’re thinking of digging into your competition on your own, or if you’re thinking of hiring an agency to do it, you need to know what everyone else is doing to drive your business forward.
 In a competitive marketplace, you can’t only be inward looking.
 So, put on your trench coat and trilby hat, dig out that magnifying glass, and start sleuthing!